The relative volume function and the capacity of sphere on asymptotically hyperbolic manifolds: Introduction

-\end{theorem} (\ref{1.7}) provides a lower bound of $\delta$ in some sense.
-It is easy to see that, if the complement set of $X_\delta$ has a uniformly bounded diameter, then the height of the geodesic function $\delta$ is bounded from below.
+If the complement set of $X_\delta$ has a uniformly bounded diameter, then the height of the geodesic function $\delta$ is bounded from below.
 This is very useful when we study the compactness problems of AHE metrics.
-Here we refer the work of Cai-Galloway in \cite{cai1999boundaries}.
-They obtained an estimate of the diameter if the mean curvature is bounded from below by $n.$ Combining it with (\ref{1.7}), we could provide a new proof of the classical result of Li-Qing-Shi.
-That is: \begin{theorem}[Li-Qing-Shi,(2017),theorem 1.3 in \cite{li2017gap}] Let $(X^{n+1}, g^+)$ be an AH manifold of $C^3$ regularity whose conformal infinity $(\partial X,[\hat{g}])$ is of positive Yamabe type.
+On the other hand, let's first recall the classic relative volume inequality in \cite{li2017gap}.
+The authors showed that the relative volume is uniformly bounded from below by the Yamabe constant of the conformal infinity.
+As an application of the relative volume inequality and (\ref{1.6}), we get the following estimates of upper bound. \begin{corollary} Let $(X^{n+1}, g^+)$ be an AH manifold of $C^3$ regularity whose conformal infinity $(\partial X,[\hat{g}])$ is of positive Yamabe type.
 Let $p\in X^{n+1}$ be a fixed point.
 Assume further that